jayakrishna9655/Lead-Code-Programs-/README.md

 23. Find the first non-repeated character in a string.
 24. Check if two strings are anagrams (contain the same characters in any order).
 25. Find the longest word in a sentence.
+26. Count vowels and consonants in a string.